mrsnhl/giproject/README.md

 # 🌏 Geoinformatics Project 2021

-This was created by Y19 and Y20 students of Civil Engineering
+This was created by Y19 and Y20 students in the Civil Engineering Department of IIT Kanpur

 ## 👨🏻‍🏫 Project Mentor